jmettraux/aachen/src/pcb__combat2.md

 : use a skill
 : ready or stow an item
 : reload a weapon
+: disengage
 : shatter a shield

 Instant Action **IA**
 : drop an item
+: make an opportunity attack

 Instant Action **IA** + Main Action **MA**
-: make an opportunity attack
 : ~~go total defense~~
 : ~~make a snap attack~~